Policy & Procedures

-- Prior to submitting a request for extramural funding, each Investigator named in a proposal must successfully complete the Collaborative Institutional Training Initiative (CITI) FCOI training (PDF) and certify whether s/he has a significant financial interest related to the proposed activity (This certification is generally completed in PARS – Proposal Automated Routing System).
+- Prior to submitting a request for extramural funding, each Investigator named in a proposal must successfully complete the Collaborative Institutional Training Initiative (CITI) FCOI training (see Instructions for CITI Training [PDF]) and certify whether s/he has a significant financial interest related to the proposed activity (This certification is generally completed in PARS – Proposal Automated Routing System).

 - Any Investigator having such an interest must complete a Significant Financial Interest Disclosure Form (PDF).

-- In the proposal text, or in an attachment to the proposal, the Investigator must describe their significant financial interest or potential conflict of interest [See example (Word)].
+- In the proposal text, or in an attachment to the proposal, the Investigator must describe their significant financial interest or potential conflict of interest (see Example COI Narrative).

 - Steps to manage or eliminate conflicts of interest will be incorporated into a Conflict Resolution Plan approved by the Financial Disclosure Review Committee (FDRC).
 Each Investigator must certify that s/he will adhere to all terms and conditions of a Conflict Resolution Plan prior to the University’s acceptance of an award.

 - The investigator will be required to periodically reports/update information.